Load data from cloud storage

 Additionally, Broker Load supports data transformation at data loading and supports data changes made by UPSERT and DELETE operations during data loading.
 For more information, see Transform data at loading and Change data through loading.

-From v3.1 onwards, StarRocks supports directly loading the data of Parquet-formatted or ORC-formatted files from AWS S3 by using the INSERT command and the FILES keyword, saving you from the trouble of creating an external table first.
+From v3.1 onwards, StarRocks supports directly loading the data of specific file formats from AWS S3 by using the INSERT command and the FILES keyword, saving you from the trouble of creating an external table first.
 For more information, see INSERT > Insert data directly from files in an external source using FILES keyword.

 This topic focuses on using Broker Load to load data from cloud storage.